-[Editor’s note: Other modifications are under considerations and would have to be reflected in this summary.]
+[Editor’s note: The remaining issues representing the units in a separate column, splitting the merged rows, and, the two reference notes mentioned below Table 1 at P.15]

+Summary of the revision

+This revision includes an update in Annex 1 to some of the characteristics of radar A13 in Table 1 of the radars in the radiodetermination service in the frequency band 8 500-10 680 MHz

 Scope

 This Recommendation provides the technical and operational characteristics and protection criteria for radiodetermination systems operating in the frequency band 8 500-10 680 MHz.
 It was developed with the intention to support sharing studies in conjunction with Recommendation ITU-R M.1461 addressing analysis procedures for determining compatibility between radars operating in the radiodetermination service and other services.

 Keywords